Dustin Higgs: Revelation and murder trial

-Prosecution's argument
+Federal prosecution's argument

 The prosecution's version of events was that Higgs got into a heated argument with Tanji Jackson at his apartment on the evening of January 26, 1996.
 Jackson had supposedly taken a knife from the kitchen and threatened Higgs after she rejected his alleged sexual advances towards her.
 After the argument, the women left the apartment enraged.
 According to Gloria, Jackson made some kind of threat as she left the apartment.
 As Higgs watched the women leave, he saw Jackson appear to write down his license plate number.
-According to Gloria, this angered Higgs, who was concerned she knew people who may retaliate against him.
+According to Gloria, this angered Higgs, who was concerned that she knew people who might retaliate against him.

 The men then left the apartment and headed after them in Higgs' van.
 They pulled over and offered the women a ride home, which they accepted.
 The prosecution accepts that they were not forced into the vehicle or taken against their will.
 Higgs did not drive the correct way back to Washington, D.C., and instead drove to the Patuxent Research Refuge.
 Higgs pulled over at a secluded location and ordered the women out of the van.
 The women then asked if they were being forced to walk home to which Higgs responded, "something like that."
 As the women got out of the van, Higgs took out a handgun and handed it to Haynes.
 According to Haynes' testimony, Higgs then said to him "better make sure they're dead."
 Haynes then exited the van and Gloria heard gunshots.
 He witnessed Haynes shoot one of the women in the chest.
 After the women were killed and the gun was disposed of, Higgs drove back to his apartment with Haynes and Gloria.
 Gloria was later dropped off at a fast-food restaurant, where he was told to keep his mouth shut.